OData/v3ProtocolDocument/OData.markdown

 Function *title*: a descriptive name used for a Function.
 This is intended to be presented to an end user.

-ADO.NET Entity Framework
-: A set of technologies that enables developers to create data access applications by programming against the conceptual application model instead of programming directly against a relational storage schema.

 alias
 : A simple identifier that is typically used as a short name for a **namespace**.